 South Atlantic Fishery Management Council

 The South Atlantic Fishery Management Council is one of eight regional fishery management councils established by the Magnuson-Stevens Fishery Conservation and Management Act of 1976.
-Headquartered in Charleston, S.C., the Council is responsible for developing and revising fishery management plans in order to manage fish stocks in federal waters, 3-200 nautical miles offshore, off the coast of North Carolina, South Carolina, Georgia, east Florida to Key West.
+Headquartered in Charleston, South Carolina, the Council is responsible for developing and revising fishery management plans in order to manage fish stocks in federal waters.
+The Council manages waters from 3 to 200 nautical miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida to Key West.